 How to take it

-We recommend that additionally you take a reasonable quantity of US dollars cash (no more than is covered by your insurance), which you can spend as the dollar is the local currency.
+We recommend that additionally you take a reasonable quantity of US dollars cash (no more than is covered by your insurance), as this is much easier than Sterling to convert to local currency.
 Dollar bills should be in good condition, soiled or torn bills may be refused.
-You can take sterling, but the exchange rate is not always competitive or even available, restricting the number of places where you can change money.

 You can pay for extras on the cruise (beauty salon and spa treatments, boutique items) with a credit card or US dollars.
 Optional excursions may be offered which have to be booked and paid in advance before departure.